In Ohrid, North Macedonia, the Marinov family has been fashioning utilitarian and decorative objects out of copper and brass for one hundred years.

 - Ohrid’s official website offers additional information about the city.

-- This link contains an index of all my posts from Macedonia.
+- This link contains an index of all my posts from North Macedonia.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.